-Rather than being part of a baby’s bedtime routine, the pacifier is only used during an as needed basis.
+Rather than being part of a baby’s bedtime routine, the pacifier is only used on an as-needed basis.

 The Pacifier as a Sleep Tool: Not a Prop

-When used in these ways, the pacifier never becomes a sleep prop.
+When used in these ways, the pacifier is a sleep-training tool and never becomes a sleep prop.